 Today, my friend Chantele Sedgwick is here talking about writing vs. family time.
 Chantele and I met a few years back because we shared a publisher.
 Now she and I serve together on the LDStorymakers Board of Directors.
 If you’ve heard of the amazing writers’ Storymakers Conference in Utah, well, she’s the co-chair this year and next, and she’s doing a fabulous job!
 (I’d tell you to register for this conference, but it’s already sold out.
 Go next year!)
 Chantele is the author of several fun YA/MG romances, so make sure to check them below her bio.

 His books include fiction, non-fiction, dystopian, contemporary YA, and doctrinal discourses.
-However, he’s best known for his religious historical fiction including The San Juan Pioneers series, and The Work and the Gloryseries (which have had a few movies made based on them).
+He’s best known for his religious historical fiction including The Work and the Gloryseries (which have had a few movies made based on them).
 His current series, Fire and Steel, is set during WWI and WWII, and chronicles the lives of two families, one from Germany and one from rural Utah.
 He’s won several awards, sold millions of books, yet he’s just the nicest, sweetest, smartest man.